 B5: How GDPR and CCPA May Impact Your BCM Program

-Joe Layman, Cetera Financial Group, and Susan Zielan, Core Logic
+Joe Layman, Bright Horizons, and Susan Zielan, Core Logic

 Do you know what consumer and employment information is stored in your company databases?
 Do you know that data privacy requirements will soon be part of your BCM program?
 Did you know your company can be heavily fined for non-compliance to privacy regulations?
 This interactive workshop will assist with understanding the EU Global Data Privacy Requirement (GDPR) and California Consumer Privacy Act (CCPA) regulations and how they will impact your BCM program and your organization.
 Learn how to be compliant with the GDPR, CCPA, or when it becomes a US regulation.